 Set time Allows you to set the time by pressing the appropriate keys.

-Local zone Move ▲ or ▼ to select the time zone corresponding to your area.

-Summer time

-Allows you to set the daylight saving option On or Off for the local time zone.
+Own time zone Move • or • to select the time zone corresponding to your area.
+Daylight saving Allows you to set the daylight saving option On or Off for the local time zone.
+Foreign setting 5 Foreign time zone Move • or • to select the time zone of your choice.

-Foreign settings

-Foreign time zone

-Move ▲ or ▼ to select the time zone of your choice.

-Daylight saving

-Allows you to set the daylight saving option On or Off for a foreign time zone.
+Daylight saving Allows you to set the daylight saving option On or Off for a foreign time zone.